 Resource Library: search our Library of over 4,000 articles for information on CRF.

-The Lymphoma Coalition’s 2020 report Cancer-related Fatigue covers patients’ experiences of FCR before, during, and after treatment.
+The Lymphoma Coalition’s 2020 report Cancer-related Fatigue covers patients’ experiences of CRF before, during, and after treatment.

 The report covers the following areas: